akshayrf12345/fa19-516-166/project/report.md

 ### Architecture

-This is an early sketch of the logic flow of cloudmesh frugal list and boot.
+This is a sketch of the logic flow of cloudmesh frugal list and boot.
 It is not comprehensive, but it gives a core understanding of how the command works and interacts with the local db and the internet.
 ![Very rough architecture/design diagram](images/frugal_design.png){#fig:frugal_design}

-## Usage examples

-TBD

 ## Benchmarks

 TBD

 ## Work Breakdown

-### TODO
-* pytest for how long it takes to do various frugal cmd commands

 ### Weekly Work Updates